-There is a lot to worry about when it comes to running your home.
+There are many things to consider when it comes to taking care of your home.

-As if that’s not enough, add one more thing to the list: When should I replace my heating unit?
+And if that’s not enough, go ahead and put one more thing on the list: When should I replace my heating system?

-But how can I know if it’s time to replace my heater?
+But how do I know if it’s time to replace my heating unit?

-The following warning signs can help you determine if you just need a quick service or if it’s time to replace your current heater.
+The following warning signs can help you determine if you just need a quick service or if it’s time to replace your current heating unit.

 1. Frequent Repair Costs

-A general rule to remember: if annual repair costs reach 50% of the present value of the heater, then it’s likely time to replace your furnace.
+A general rule to remember: if annual repair costs reach 50% of the present value of the heating system, it’s likely time to replace your furnace.

 2. Energy Efficiency

 Are your utility bills are a little more expensive than they were last year?
 That may be a sign that some part of your heating system is weakening.
 Most companies can provide a residential energy audit which can point to easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
 It may also be the first step in discovering if your heating unit is going out.
 Older heating systems can be very inefficient, while newer products are much more efficient at heating your home.
 Also, upgrading to a high-efficiency unit could mean tax credits or utility rebates and incentives to help you recoup the cost of your new system.